perfect7613/assignment2/README.md

-Collecting workspace information# RSKD Talent - HR Management Tool
+RSKD Talent - HR Management Tool

 RSKD Talent is a full-stack HR management tool designed to streamline the candidate recruitment process.
 It provides an intuitive interface for managing candidates, tracking their progress through different recruitment stages, and generating reports.